Is Las Vegas on your Bucket List in 2023?

 On your next visit to Vegas, you should absolutely be one of the thousands.

 18 See the Bellagio fountain show!

 If you’re walking down the Strip between 3pm and midnight, you’ll see the famous Bellagio water fountains dancing to music in the enormous 8.5 acre lake in front of the Bellagio hotel.
-And the best thing is – it’s free!
+And the best thing is – it’s a free show!

 Every half hour from 3pm, then every 15 minutes from 8pm the more than 1,200 water nozzles squirt into life, with about 4,800 lights all choreographed to different mega hits like Celine Dion’s My Heart Will Go On or Time to Say Goodbye by Sarah Brightman and Andrea Bocelli.

 What most people don’t know is that the idea was conceived by casino owner Steve Wynn, built for $40 million and opened in 1998.
 But how many visitors Vegas have stood in front of them, taken photos and all the movies that feature them?
 Money well spent!